print-hi/rit-docs/mkdocs/docs/Aggregate Mortality/age_completion.md

 2 free parameters makes mortality projections very consistent.
 Hence, it is advantangeous for the purpose of making extrapolations.

+It fits a model on the tail end of ages where the mortality rates are more accurate.
+It then extrapolates this to older ages.

 **kannisto(rates, ages, old_ages, fitted_ages, type = 'force', closure_age = 130, years = NULL)**

 &nbsp;&nbsp; **Parameters:**